mateuszzwierzycki/Owl/README.md

 ## Solutions
 There are 3 solutions in this repository:
--Owl.Core (the core Owl library declaring all the data types) -Owl.GH.Common (the library to use when developing GH plugins which use the GH_OwlTensor etc.)
+1. Owl.Core (the core Owl library declaring all the data types)
+2. Owl.GH.Common (the library to use when developing GH plugins which use the GH_OwlTensor etc.)
--Owl.ParamSetup (project showing how to setup your GH plugin to use the Owl.Core and Owl.GH.Common)
+3. Owl.ParamSetup (project showing how to setup your GH plugin to use the Owl.Core and Owl.GH.Common)

 ## How do I use that ?
 Take a look at the Owl.Core/Snippets folder.